joaks1/PyMsBayes/doc/source/tutorials/selecting-priors.rst

 (:math:`(\gshape-1)\gscale`).

-When thinking about the gamma distribution as a prior, the shape parameter represents how much *a prior* knowledge we have about a parameter.
+When thinking about the gamma distribution as a prior, the shape parameter represents how much *a priori* knowledge we have about a parameter.
 A larger value means we are more certain about the value of the parameter *a priori*, whereas a smaller means we are less certain.
 The scale parameter simply "shifts" the distribution along the x-axis to "fit"